-No representation is or shall be made as to any amount of taxes due and outstanding
+No representation is or shall be made as to any

-6. The successful bidder shall pay the future condominium common charges commencing with the date of the auction.
+6. The successful bidder shall pay the future con-dominium common charges commencing with the date of the auction.

 7. No representation is or shall be made as to any other mortgages, liens, or encumbrances of re-